rails/rails/guides/source/security.md

 So _attack vectors for Header Injection are based on the injection of CRLF characters in a header field._ And what could an attacker do with a false redirection?
 They could redirect to a phishing site that looks the same as yours, but ask to login again (and sends the login credentials to the attacker).
 Or they could install malicious software through browser security holes on that site.
 Rails 2.1.2 escapes these characters for the Location field in the `redirect_to` method. _Make sure you do it yourself when you build other header fields with user input._

-#### Host header attacks
+#### DNS rebinding and Host header attacks

+DNS rebinding is a method of manipulating resolution of domain names that is commonly used as a form of computer attack.
+DNS rebinding circumvents the same-origin policy by abusing the Domain Name System (DNS) instead.
+It rebinds a domain to a different IP address and than compromises the system by executing random code against your Rails app from the changed IP address.

 It is recommended to use the ActionDispatch::HostAuthorization middleware to guard against DNS rebinding and other Host header attacks.
 It is enabled by default in the development environment, you have to activate it in production and other environments by setting the list of allowed hosts.
 You can also configure exceptions and set your own response app.

 ```ruby
 Rails.application.config.hosts << "product.com"